-Reference in Guide • Where grants are provided on a one-off or ad hoc basis, the grant guidelines are not required to be published.
-However, officials must ensure that information about the grant is made available on the NSW Government Grants and Funding Finder no later than 45 calendar days after the grant agreement takes effect, or, if there is no grant agreement, no later than 45 calendar days after the grant agreement.
-6.1 Assesment and decision-making Officials must administer a grant in accordance with the grant guidelines 6.3 In limited circumstances where eligibility criteria are to be waived, officials must ensure the reasons are documented and the waiver must be approved by the decision-maker (whether as part of the final approval or otherwise) 6.3 • Where the Minister is the decision-maker, officials must provide written advice which includes, at a minimum, the matters outlined at 6.3 Receiving and assessing grant applications (see exceptions at 6.3 for non-competitive grants) 6.3 An official who approves or declines a grant must record the decision in writing, including the reasons for the decision (and any departure from the recommendation of the assessment team) having regard to the grant guidelines and the key principle of achieving value for money, and manage these records in accordance with the requirements of the SR Act (see exceptions at 6.3 for non-competitive grants) • Officials must ensure that (where relevant) all decisions in the assessment process are documented, as set out below at 6.3 Receiving and assessing grant applications (see exceptions at 6.3 for non-competitive grants) 6.3 Providing grants and publishing grant information • Officials must ensure that grantees are subject to clear and specific written terms and conditions for a grant.
-This should be by way of a funding agreement, unless not practicable 6.4 • Officials must ensure that information on the decisions made in relation to grants awarded is published on the NSW Government Grants and Funding Finder no later than 45 calendar days after the grant agreement takes effect or, if there is no grant agreement, no later than 45 calendar days after the first payment is paid to the grantee (see exceptions at 6.5 Publishing grant information ) 6.5 • Where there is a legal obligation to maintain confidentiality over certain grant information, officials must publish as much information as is permitted and the reasons for not publishing the information fully must be documented by officials (see exceptions at 6.5 Publishing grant information ) 6.5
+Reference in Guide • In limited circumstances where eligibility criteria are to be waived, officials must ensure the reasons are documented and the waiver must be approved by the decision-maker (whether as part of the final approval or otherwise) 6.3.2 • Officials must provide written advice to the decision-maker that includes, at a minimum, the matters outlined at 6.3 Receiving and assessing grant applications (see exceptions at 6.3 for non-competitive grants) 6.3.1 • An official must not approve or decline a grant without first receiving written advice from officials on the merits of the proposed grant or group of grants (see exceptions at 6.3 Receiving and assessing grant applications for non-competitive grants).
+21 6.3.2 • An official who approves or declines a grant must record the decision in writing, including the reasons for the decision (and any departure from the recommendation of the assessment team) having regard to the grant guidelines (if any), the selection criteria and the key principle of achieving value for money, and manage these records in accordance with the requirements of the SR Act (see exceptions at 6.3 for non-competitive grants) 6.3.2 • Officials must ensure that (where relevant) all decisions in the assessment process are documented, as set out below at 6.3 Receiving and assessing grant applications (see exceptions at 6.3 for non-competitive grants) 6.3 Ρ roviding grants and publishing grant information • Officials must ensure that grantees are subject to clear and specific written terms and conditions for a grant.
+This should be by way of a funding agreement, unless not practicable 6.4 • Officials must ensure that information on the decisions made in relation to grants awarded is published on the NSW Government Grants and Funding Finder no later than 45 calendar days after the grant agreement takes effect or, if there is no grant agreement, no later than 45 calendar days after the first payment is paid to the grantee (see exceptions at 6.5 Publishing grant information) 6.5 • Where there is a legal obligation to maintain confidentiality over certain grant information, officials must publish as much information as is permitted and the reasons for not publishing the information fully must be documented by officials (see exceptions at 6.5 Publishing grant information) 6.5 • Where there is a policy exception to the requirement to publish grant information, officials must publish as much information as is reasonably practical.
+The approval of the Minister must be obtained and the reasons for not publishing the information fully must be documented by officials and published (see exceptions at 6.5 Publishing grant information) 6.5